Towards Minimax Optimality of Model-based Robust Reinforcement Learning: Introduction

-In this work, we consider robust MDPs, with both $sa$- and $s$-rectangular uncertainty sets, consisting of $L_p$-balls centred around the nominal model $P_0$.
+In this work, we consider robust MDPs, with both $sa$- and $s$-rectangular uncertainty sets, consisting of $L_p$-balls centered around the nominal model $P_0$.
 We assume access to a generative model, which can sample a next state from any state-action pair from the nominal model.
 The question we address is to know how many samples are required to compute an $\epsilon$-optimal policy.
 This classic abstraction, which allows studying the sample complexity of planning over a long horizon, is widely studied in the non-robust setting \cite{singh1994upper, sidford2018near, gheshlaghi2013minimax, agarwal2020model, li2020breaking, kozuno2022kl}, but much less in the robust setting \citep{yang2021towards,panaganti2022sample,shi2022distributionally,xu2023improved,shi2023curious}.
 We consider more specifically model-based robust RL.
 We call the generative model the same number of times for each state-action pair, to build a maximum likelihood estimate of the nominal model, and use any planning algorithm for robust MDPs (with high accuracy guarantee on the solution) on this empirical model.
-This setting will be discussed further later, but we insist right away that it is especially meaningful in the robust setting, as an abstraction of sim-to-real.
-The research question we address is: \textit{How many samples are required for guaranteeing an $\epsilon$-optimal policy with high probability?} \looseness=-1
+This setting will be discussed further later, but we insist right away that it is especially meaningful in the robust setting, as it is a good abstraction of sim2real.
+The research question we address is: